 This post contains affiliated links.
 If you click on a link, we will earn a small commission at no cost to you.

 After eight European editions of the Gelato Festival, the most important event dedicated to the Artisan Italian Gelato, finally made its way to America.
 This gelato competition rewards the best Italian and foreign gelato artisans for the flavors they create for this event.

 Here is a list of the American agenda and links to each page:

 When we first arrived and got our tickets, we mentioned that we had done this before….in Italy.
 We then met Daniele Palazzoni the CEO from Gelato Experience LLC who organized the America event.
 It was nice to meet him and he loved that we had participated in Italy.

 It was a great day for everyone.
 It was especially nice to share a little bit of what we experienced when we were in Florence for the event.
 Of course, this event was on a much smaller scale but the gelato was just as yummy!

 Our three grandchildren that went with us that day especially loved it and ate as much as we did!

 Gelato vs Ice Cream

 There are significant differences between gelato and ice cream.
 Gelato is healthier as Italian gelato has 1/3 of the fat content and calories, as well as, 70% less air.
 Gelato is creamier due to the presence of much smaller ice crystals that are generated by its production.
-Something people might not know is that gelato is served at a warmer temperature that let you taste the flavors better.
+Something people might not know is that gelato is served at a warmer temperature that lets you taste the flavors better.
 Aso, ice cream is made with ingredients designed for a longer storage time while Italian gelato is produced fresh daily.
-Gelato is always based on fresh ingredients with no artificial colors, flavorings or preservatives.
+Gelato is always based on fresh ingredients with no artificial colors, flavorings, or preservatives.
 For these reasons, you can see that Italian gelato and ice cream are very different products.